By Cindy Moffett

 To help find the answer, Hall presented Willis with an unassembled toy train, a computer, and some radiation detectors.
 “Make it work,” he said with encouragement and a smile.

-As UT-ORNL Governor’s Chair for Nuclear Security and director of UT’s Institute for Nuclear Security, Hall is constantly investigating new avenues of protection against malicious uses of nuclear and radiological materials.
+As director of UT’s Institute for Nuclear Security, Hall is constantly investigating new avenues of protection against malicious uses of nuclear and radiological materials.
 The ability to pinpoint and track the movement of a “dirty bomb”—a device that combines conventional explosives and radioactive material—could save hundreds or even thousands of lives by eliminating the threat before it reaches the target.

 Heartily accepting the challenge, Willis set up the toy train with one car carrying a small radiation source.
 He placed a cluster of sodium iodide radiation detectors in the center of the track and started collecting data.
 After a good deal of trial-and-error research, Willis settled on a method known as fuzzy logic to interpret the information gathered by the detectors.
 Work continued over the next several months to scale up and refine the equipment.